 MATERIAL AND METHOD

 The study was carried out in the Department of Zoology, A.N.D.N.N.M.
 MAHAVIDYALAYA, KANPUR [UP, INDIA].
-Kanpur is situated in central plains of Ganga-Yamuna at the latitude 26º27 ״ 29 ׳ North and longitude 80º20 ״ 00 ׳ East.
+Kanpur is situated in the central plains of Ganga-Yamuna at the latitude 26º27 ״ 29 ׳ North and longitude 80º20 ״ 00 ׳ East.

 Protectants collection and preparation

 Syzygium cumini seeds and Enicostemma hyssopifolium leaves were collected and then identified.
-After the identification, the roots and seeds were properly washed and dried in air under the room temperature.
-After it, the dried roots and leaves were ground and the powder was made ready to use.
+After the identification, the roots and seeds were properly washed and dried in the air at room temperature.
+After it, the dried roots and leaves were ground, and the powder was made ready to use.

 Table 1 : Plant-based grain protectants and their application doses